llvm/llvm-project/flang/docs/Extensions.md

   respectively.
 * A digit count of d=0 is accepted in Ew.0, Dw.0, and Gw.0 output
   editing if no nonzero scale factor (kP) is in effect.
+* The name `IMAG` is accepted as an alias for the generic intrinsic function `AIMAG`.
+* The legacy extension intrinsic functions `IZEXT` and `JZEXT` are supported; `ZEXT` has different behavior with various older compilers, so it is not supported.

 ### Extensions supported when enabled by options